 Put your hand two to three inches above the cooking grate and see how long it takes for the fire to force you to pull your hand away, says Bill Jamison.
 One or two seconds is hot fire.
 Three to four, medium, and five to six, medium low.
 "There are not many meats, or seafood or poultry, that you can grill below medium-low," he says.

-One expert's trick is to bring a magnet to the store, says Connelly.
+- One expert's trick is to take a magnet to the store, says Connelly.
 "If the stainless steel has any magnetic properties to it, it means it's pretty cheap stainless, and it could start to rust," he says.

-Another good sign in a gas grill is burners that are warranted for 10 years or more, says Connelly.
+- Another good sign in a gas grill is burners that are warranted for 10 years or more.

 And shop a variety of store types (warehouse, specialty retailer, home improvement) before you make your selection.